This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Cakes and sweets.

-It was devised by dietitian Dawn Jackson Blatner to give people the option of enjoying meat products in moderation.
+It was devised by dietician Dawn Jackson Blatner to give people the option to enjoy meat products in moderation.

 Putting it into practice can:

-It has no limitations on the number of calories, you just have to consume less sugar and processed products, but more vegetables and whole grains.
+It has no limitations on the amount of calories, you just have to consume less sugar and processed products, but more vegetables and whole grains.

-Veganism is often considered the only dietary solution for planetary health, but flexitarianism emphasizes plant foods without a total elimination of animal foods.
+Veganism is often considered the only dietary solution for planetary health, but flexitarianism emphasizes plant foods without a complete elimination of animal foods.

-This is much more achievable and will be better for your mental health, while doing your part for the planet.
+This is much more achievable and will be better for your mental health, while at the same time you do your part for the planet.

-A meal that you can prepare on this diet can be: black bean burgers with fries.
+A meal that you can prepare on this diet could be: black bean burgers with fries.

-And remember that healthy lifestyle changes take time and you need to commit for weeks, even months, to see the best results.
+And remember that healthy lifestyle changes take time and you need to commit to it for weeks, even months, to see the best results.

 What is the best protein for weight loss?